keithasaurus/koda-validate/README.md

 ```

 #### ListValidator
 `ListValidator` validates whether some value is a list.
-It requires validator to validate each item in the list.
+It requires a validator to validate each item in the list.
 It
-can have predicates about the list itself (number of items, etc), as well as preprocessors.
+can have predicates (number of items, etc.), as well as preprocessors.

 ```python
 from koda_validate import *